 Overall, it’s best to know the sex of your plant as soon as possible.
 This way, you can get the results you want by harvest.

 Can Male and Female Seeds be Identified?

-It’s impossible to tell the gender of your cannabis seeds.
+It’s impossible to tell the sex of your cannabis seeds.
 Trust me, I wish we could tell the difference between male and female seeds.
 There is a theory that during germination, if the sprout comes from the top or bottom of the seed, it’s female.
 Whereas, if the sprout comes from the side of the seed, it’s a male.
 While this doesn’t have any scientific data to back it up, growers using this method report a high success rate.
 However, it’s best not to rely on this method.
-Plant the seeds and wait to determine the gender when it’s distinct.
+Plant the seeds and wait to determine the sex when it’s distinct.